-It is worth noting that the solution (\ref{anphi}) for $\varphi$ has the same form as (\ref{tanh}), which was obtained without condensing of $\chi$, but now the width $\alpha^{-1}$ of the wall, created by $\varphi$, is determined by parameters $\gamma$ and $\mu$ from $\chi$ part of the Lagrangian.
-The derivation above is inverse to the one provided in \cite{Rajaraman}, where a similar result is produced, starting from an assumption that the solution in $(\varphi,\chi)$ plane has an elliptic shape.
+It is worth noting that the solution~\eqref{anphi} for $\varphi$ has the same form as~\eqref{tanh}, which was obtained without condensing of $\chi$.
+However, in this case the width $\alpha^{-1}$ of the wall created by $\varphi$ is determined by the parameters $\gamma$ and $\mu$ from the $\chi$ part of the Lagrangian.
+The derivation above is inverse to the one provided in~\cite{Rajaraman}, where a similar result is produced starting from the assumption that the solution in $(\varphi,\chi)$ plane has an elliptic shape.

-It would be interesting to compare the numerical procedure, applied in \cite{KurSh}, which may help to check the precision of the numerical solution, but this can't be cone for the set of parameters in \cite{KurSh}, since they don't satisfy (\ref{constraint}).
+It would be interesting to compare this analytic result with the numerical procedure applied in~\cite{KurSh}.
+Such a comparison may help to check the precision of the numerical solution.
+Mind though that this comparison cannot be carried out for the set of parameters used in~\cite{KurSh} for they do not satisfy~\eqref{constraint}.

-The main difficulty in calculating numerically the domain wall configuration is the fact that boundary conditions are given only at infinity, and they correspond to the equilibrium state, i.e. if we start solving the differential equation from it, we'll always remain at the same state.
-To omit this difficulty, the following approach was used in \cite{KurSh}: both fields were slightly changed from their equilibrium values, which corresponded to the values near infinity, and then shooting method was used: initial deflection was varied, until it gave the expected results near the other infinity.
+The main difficulty in calculating numerically the domain wall configuration is that the boundary conditions are given only at the infinity and correspond to the equilibrium state.
+Therefore, if we solve the differential equation with these conditions, we shall always remain in the same state.
+To evade this difficulty, the following approach was used in~\cite{KurSh}: both fields were slightly perturbed away from their equilibrium values (equal to the values at infinity).
+Thereafter, the shooting method was used: the initial deflection was varied until it gave the expected results near the other infinity.

-This approach required asymptotycs near infinity, which were obtained from (\ref{system}) by leaving only the tirms on the first order in $\varphi$ and $\chi$.
-But for the solution in (\ref{anphi}, \ref{anchi}) this approach won't work, since variation of $\varphi$ from the vacuum $\eta \equiv v - \varphi$ will be of the order of $\chi^2$, which is clear from (\ref{ellypse}).
-So the simple asymtotics of \cite{KurSh} don't work.
-Of course, it is possible to obtain the asymptotics directly from the analytic solution \cite{GaniLizRad}, but it will be to a some extent different calculation procedure.
-When we have neither analytical solution nor ability to simplify (\ref{system}), a configuration can be found only in more complicated numerical procedure, involving variation not only fields, but their derivatives too.
+\begin{sloppypar} This approach required the knowledge of the asymptotics near infinity.
+Those were obtained from (\ref{system}) by keeping only the terms of the first order in $\varphi$ and $\chi$.
+However, for the solution (\ref{anphi},~\ref{anchi}) this approach fails since the variation of $\varphi$ from the vacuum ${\eta \equiv v - \varphi}$ will be of the order of $\chi^2$, as can be seen from (\ref{ellypse}).
+So the simple asymptotics of~\cite{KurSh} do not work.
+Of course, it is possible to obtain the asymptotics directly from the analytic solution~\cite{GaniLizRad}, but this will be a separate calculational procedure.
+When we have neither an analytic solution nor the ability to simplify (\ref{system}), a configuration can be found only through a more complicated numerical procedure, involving variation of both the fields and their derivatives. \end{sloppypar}